appnexus/ankh/README.md

 ### Contexts

 **Ankh** configs are driven by *contexts*, much like kubectl.
 When Ankh is invoked, it uses the *current-context* to decide which kubectl context, environment-class, and other common configurations to use.

+**Note**: `current-context` will be removed in the next major version of Ankh.
+Use the `--context` flag on individual commands instead if you need to target a single context.

 ```
 $ cat ~/.ankh/config